Max Jakob, portrait photo from around 1920.

 Biographies

-On 22 May 2004 Gunter Demnig laid the first stumbling stones in Nuremberg.
-These included the stones for Max and Therese Jakob, who were murdered in Izbica.
+On 22 May 2004, Gunter Demnig laid the first stumbling stones in Nuremberg.
+These included stones for Max and Therese Jakob, who were deported to Izbica in 1942.

-Max Jakob was born on 11 June 1876 in Erlangen, as the son of Adolf Jakob and his wife Amalie (nee Feuchtwanger).
-He worked as a trader, moving to Nuremberg in February 1900.
+Max Jakob was born on 11 June 1876 in Erlangen, as the youngest of six children of Adolf Jakob and his wife Amalie, née Feuchtwanger.
+He worked as a trader, moved to Nuremberg in February 1900 and owned a company selling gravestones.

-In December 1903 Max married Therese Einstein.
-Therese came from Nördlingen.
-She was born there on 29 June 1884 in Nördlingen.
-Her parents were Wolf Einstein und Amalie (née Neumark).
-The couple had two sons: Walter (born 1 October 1904) and Joseph Ernst (born 30 April 1906).
+In December 1903, Max married Therese Einstein, called Resi.
+She was born on 29 June 1884 in Nördlingen as the second youngest daughter of eight children.
+Her parents were Wolf Einstein und Amalie, née Neumark.
+The couple had two sons: Walter, born 1 October 1904, and Joseph Ernst, born 30 April 1906.

 - Nuremberg City Archives, C 21/X No. 4 registration card.